 In order to carry out the mission of the business, different activities are required and certain resources are needed.
 For example, professional employees with specific skills or capabilities can better perform particular business activities.

 Particular business processes or groups of processes that are required to implement the business concept are known as activities.
 The operational business model is used to identify the costs/expenses and outputs of each activity.

-Whereas the intangible resources include the customized software, customers data, intellectual property and business processes that can be patented.
+Whereas the intangible resources include the customized software, customer data, intellectual property, and business processes that can be patented.
 Supporting resources include the IT and communication processes and organizational structure.

-Workers with required skills are vital for every successful business.
+Workers with the required skills are vital for every successful business.
 What is e-business and Why are the capabilities necessary?
-E-business is similar to the traditional business except internet presence, broader audience and buying facility without visiting the company’s outlet.
-First/initial wages are the highest cost for a business and capable worker may not be available all the time.
+E-business is similar to the traditional business except for internet presence, broader audience, and buying facility without visiting the company’s outlet.
+First/initial wages are the highest cost for a business and capable workers may not be available all the time.

 Critical Factors of E-Business Development

 Generally, e-business application development is based on four critical factors: where the assets reside (databases), how they are processed (applications), who manages the processes or applications (IT/Operating Staff) and who is the beneficiary (end-user)?

 Important E-Business Drivers

 What is e-business and why do we need its drivers?
 As you hire a salesman for your traditional shop to efficiently manage your processes and to increase your sales.
 For a similar purpose, there are several processes used to enhance e-business operations and functionality with the help of different drivers.
 These drivers include streamlining physical operating processes, reducing their costs, delivering rapid response (information), and increasing services to customers as you can see in the figure given below: